Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's

 These groups ALWAYS declare that exotic pets are ‘dangerous’ when they talk to legislators, and the welfare of the animals often becomes a side note.
 Why?
 They are fully aware that their lies about all exotic pets suffering in captivity will be ignored, but fear-mongering about tigers running loose in playgrounds and giant snakes creeping through apartment walls gets the attention of lawmakers.

-Nearly all anti-exotic pet legislation always specifically name PUBLIC SAFETY as the reason for banning species.
+Nearly all anti-exotic pet legislation always specifically cites PUBLIC SAFETY as the reason for banning species.
 Animal rights groups do not care about the safety of humans, and if they did, they would take up an interest in other matters regarding public safety and health.

 It doesn’t take a rocket scientist to realize that public safety is always employed as a ruse so anti-pet groups can get their way.